Avoiding the “Back To School Blues”

 If at all possible, try to minimize any undue stress by giving yourself ample time to look over your lesson plan before Sunday morning.
 The more time you give yourself, the more time you’ll be able to master the content and research fun additions to your lesson.
 You’ll also have time to get any questions you have answered, compile resources, and recruit the support you’ll need to pull off an amazing lesson.
 By the end of the lesson, you and your students will be glad you took the extra time.

 Keep Special Needs In Mind

 This is also the time of year to rally up your patience and compassion for behavior issues as well.
-Children’s Bible teachers and youth ministers should keep in mind that during the “back to school” season children are dealing with a new level of stress from which they have been able to take a break during the summer.
-In most cases kids are trying to get accustomed to a new schedule with earlier wake up times and could be dealing with sleep deprivation issues.
+Children’s Bible teachers should keep in mind that during the “back to school” season, children are dealing with a new level of stress from which they have been able to take a break during the summer.
+In most cases kids are trying to get accustomed to a new schedule with earlier wake up times and they could be dealing with sleep deprivation issues.

 If kids have been separated from friends due to changing class setups this can also bring on stress and agitation.
 In addition to the obvious back to school stress, some children may be readjusting to “back to school” medicine routines as well.
 During the summer break many parents choose to give their children a break from full doses of their medications to treat ADD/ADHD or other learning disabilities.
 The start of the school year means going back on full doses of these medicines.
 This can cause a transitional time which can be difficult.